kedacore/keda-docs/content/docs/2.5/scalers/gcp-pub-sub.md

 `subscriptionName` defines the subscription that should be monitored.
 You can use different formulas:

-- Just subscription name, in which case you will reference a subscription from the current project or the one specified in the credentials file used
+- Just the subscription name, in which case you will reference a subscription from the current project or the one specified in the credentials file used.
 - Use the full link provided by Google, so that you can reference a subscription that is hosted in another project Eg: `projects/myproject/subscriptions/mysubscription`.

 The `subscriptionSize` determines the target average which the deployment will be scaled on.
 The default `subscriptionSize` is 5.